-Cash equivalents are stated at cost, which is substantially the same as fair value.
-The Company considers all highly liquid investments with an original maturity of three months or less at the time of initial purchase to be cash equivalents and categorizes such investments as held to maturity.
+The Company considers all highly liquid investments with an original maturity of three months or less at the time of initial purchase to be cash equivalents.
 The objectives of the Company's cash management policy are to safeguard and preserve funds, to maintain liquidity sufficient to meet Cyclacel's cash flow requirements and to attain a market rate of return.